Battle of the Teutoburg Forest: Geopolitical situation

-The defeat of Roman forces in the Lollian disaster prompted reorganization of the Legions in Gaul, which was finished by 12 BC.
-Augustus now sought to tame the Germanic tribes, and began planning a Germanic campaign.
-He assigned his stepson Drusus I as the governor of Gaul.
-Drusus campaigned against the Germans from 11–9 BC, earning a continuous series of victories despite considerable obstacles.
-Drusus's untimely death due to a riding accident in 9 BC again stopped expansion into the Germanic tribes.
-His elder brother, and future emperor Tiberius was given command of Germany in 8 BC.
-Tiberius continued his brother's campaign against the Sugambri, extending de facto, if not de jure Roman rule.
-But Tiberius fell out of favor and chose voluntary exile in 6 BC.
-He was succeeded by Lucius Domitius Ahenobarbus, who had been consul in 16 BC.
-Ahenobarbus subjugated a number of local uprisings, and crossed the Elbe river, the first and last Roman general to do so.
-As the turn of the century approached, the Romans were lulled into a false sense of security about the Germanic lands, reassured by thriving cross border trade with the Germans, and relative peace.
+The Lollian disaster prompted a reorganisation of the legions in Gaul, which was completed by 12 BC, when Augustus sought finally to tame the Germanic tribes.
+He began by making his stepson Drusus I governor of Gaul.
+Drusus campaigned against the Germanics from 11–9 BC, earning a series of victories, despite considerable obstacles, before his untimely death in a riding accident in 9 BC.
+His elder brother and future emperor Tiberius was given command of Germany in 8 BC.
+Tiberius continued his brother's campaign against the Sugambri, extending de facto, if not de jure Roman rule, but he fell out of political favour and chose exile in 6 BC.
+He was, in turn, succeeded by Lucius Domitius Ahenobarbus, who had been consul in 16 BC.
+Ahenobarbus suppressed a number of local uprisings and then crossed the Elbe river, the first and last Roman general to do so.
+As the turn of the century approached, the Romans felt secure about Germany, reassured by thriving cross-border trade and relative peace.

 In early AD 6, Legatus Gaius Sentius Saturninus and Consul Legatus Marcus Aemilius Lepidus led a massive army of 13 legions and their entourage, totaling around 100,000 men (65,000 heavy infantry legionaries, 10,000–20,000 cavalrymen, archers, and 10,000–20,000 civilians) against Maroboduus, the king of the Marcomanni, who were a tribe of the Suebi.

-Tiberius was then forced to turn his attention to the Bellum Batonianum, also known as the Great Illyrian Revolt, which broke out in the Balkan province of Illyricum.
+However, Tiberius was then forced to turn his attention to the Bellum Batonianum, also known as the Great Illyrian Revolt, which broke out in the Balkan province of Illyricum.
 Led by Bato the Daesitiate, Bato the Breucian, Pinnes of Pannonia, and elements of the Marcomanni, it lasted nearly four years.
-Tiberius was forced to stop his campaign against Maroboduus and recognise him as king so that he could then send his eight legions (VIII Augusta, XV Apollinaris, XX Valeria Victrix, XXI Rapax, XIII Gemina, XIV Gemina, XVI Gallica and an unknown unit) to crush the rebellion in the Balkans.
+Tiberius had to stop his campaign against Maroboduus and recognise him as king so that he could then send eight legions (VIII Augusta, XV Apollinaris, XX Valeria Victrix, XXI Rapax, XIII Gemina, XIV Gemina, XVI Gallica and an unknown unit) to crush the rebellion in the Balkans.